DCAA APPROVED ACCOUNTING SYSTEM PROJECTS

 Provide examples of restructured client-QuickBooks’ Lists (Chart of Accounts, Customers, Jobs, Vendors, etc.) and discuss examples and recommendations.
 Explain the reorganization of the Chart of Accounts to accommodate unallowable or unbillable accounts.
 With examples, demonstrate recording a Job for each transaction row in the Profit and Loss section.
 Explain and provide optional solutions for concerns in the customer-contract language.

 Suggest compliant methods of recording all hours worked and re-investment from CEO (as employee) into for-profit company (as owner).
 Discuss several cash-flow topics and solutions.
 Review and provide feedback for supportable monthly vouchers and matching general ledger records.
+Without affecting cash flow, restructure the process to a regulatory and DCAA compliant Accounting System.

 Guide a client toward a DCAA-passable Accounting System.
 Evaluate general ledger support.
 Recommend revisions to the Chart of Accounts.
 Analyze current policies and procedures – primarily focusing on stronger Internal Controls – for limited, small business resources.
 Recommend specific additions and deletions with explanatory comments.
 Write a summary report of (separately) significant and notable review-findings.
 Using templates, tailor ten draft policies and procedures to address gaps.
 Explain Accounting System Review process and recommend a priority-order for addressing findings.
 Explain labor and labor-related month-end (accrual) adjustments and their timing.
 Discuss the methodology for calculating and allocating indirect rates.
 Conduct a virtual meeting with the client.
 Discuss the recommended wording changes to the policies and procedures, adequate documentation for travel expenses, and the mapping of indirect pools and bases.